Skip to main content

 The Gla sidechains are shown in CPK-colored sticks and interact with Ca2+ ions (gray spheres).
 Click on this link to see a zoomed view of just the calcium ions and Gla sidechains: https://structure.ncbi.nlm.nih.gov/i...xydtj8a4WHgdb7

 The Gla domain, in the absence of calcium ions, is disordered.
-On binding, an ordered linear alignment of bound calcium ions is formed, stabilizing the ordered structure of the Gla domain and allowing interaction with the membrane.
-Three nonpolar amino acid side chains, Phe 5, Leu 6, and Val 9, are now clustered and exposed, allowing penetration of this hydrophobic patch part-way into the membrane.
+Upon binding, an ordered linear alignment of bound calcium ions forms, stabilizing the Gla domain's ordered structure and enabling interaction with the membrane.
+Three nonpolar amino acid side chains, Phe 5, Leu 6, and Val 9, are now clustered and exposed, allowing penetration of this hydrophobic patch partway into the membrane.
 They are represented in cyan spacefill just underneath the surface of the red dots in the model above (the red dots are dummy atoms that represent the outer bilayer leaflet).
-Given this penetration, this protein domain would then be considered monotopic.
+Given this level of penetration, this protein domain would be considered monotopic.

-What is not shown in the model is the role of negatively charged phosphatidyl serine.
+What the model does not show is the role of negatively charged phosphatidylserine.
 Studies have shown that the head group of serine in lysophosphatidylserine (which has only one acyl group) provides additional ion-ion interactions with the Ca2+ ions that bind Gla residues 17 and 21.
 Arg 10 and Arg 16 also interact with the phosphatidyl serine head group.
 Phosphatidylcholine could also spatially fit into the active site, but electrostatic interactions would prevent it.
 Why?

 Lipid-Anchored Proteins

 We have studied lipids, proteins, and carbohydrates.
 Although phospholipids can spontaneously form bilayers, the actual structure of biological membranes is made much more complicated by adding protein and carbohydrate substituents to the membrane.
-Soluble proteins can be made to insert into bilayers by the addition of nonpolar attachments.
-Localization to a membrane changes the functional expression of the protein.
+Soluble proteins can be made to insert into bilayers by adding nonpolar attachments.
+Localization to a membrane alters the protein's functional expression.
 Several examples of such attachments are described below.

 Fatty acid linkers